License Restrictions for API Users

 • The OAuth 2.0 mechanism of authorization for applications

-Each MYOB Advanced license includes the limits on the number of web services API users, the number of concurrent API requests, and the number of web services API requests per minute.
-You can view these limits of the MYOB Advanced license on the License Monitoring Console (SM604000) form.
+Each MYOB Acumatica license includes the limits on the number of web services API users, the number of concurrent API requests, and the number of web services API requests per minute.
+You can view these limits of the MYOB Acumatica license on the License Monitoring Console (SM604000) form.
 The trial license sets the limit on the number of web services API users to two and imposes no other limits.

 The following sections describe these limits and the lifecycle of API requests.